PowerDNS/pdns/docs/backends/generic-mysql.rst

 Default Schema
 --------------

-This is the 4.3 schema.
+This is the 4.7 schema.
-The `4.2 schema <https://github.com/PowerDNS/pdns/blob/rel/auth-4.2.x/modules/gmysqlbackend/schema.mysql.sql>`_ and `the 4.1 schema <https://github.com/PowerDNS/pdns/blob/rel/auth-4.1.x/modules/gmysqlbackend/schema.mysql.sql>`_ are available on GitHub.

 .. literalinclude:: ../../modules/gmysqlbackend/schema.mysql.sql